Menu

 Custom Light

 Additionally, we offer custom color creation.
-Select the "+" button to access the color palette, choose your desired color values, and save it as a reusable preset.
+Select the "+" button to access the color palette, choose your desired color value, and save it as a reusable preset.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.